I am Erin Morrison with Erin Morrison Photography and these marketing ideas will change your life!

 4. Blogging & Asking Vendors for Help

 Ya’ll.
 I hate to blog.
 I really do.
-But I know how important it is to my business.
+But I know how important this marketing idea is to my business.
 Every time I write a blog post, it’s one more page that I can index online.
 This means that it is one more opportunity for me to show up in a search engine result.
 That organic traffic is priceless for a website.

 Last year, I started creating content that went outside of just posting weddings, and engagement and family sessions.
 I started creating original content that showcases me as an authority in my business.
 For example, I am a licensed photographer in The Great Smoky Mountains.
 I photograph a lot of weddings and elopements in this National Park.
 Recently, I created a blog post describing the difference between an intimate wedding and an elopement.
 In the past three months, this page has been viewed over 1,800 times.
 Now that I have that traffic, I have an opportunity to convert that traffic into a lead.